 The Alaska Risk MAP Program is funded through a Cooperating Technical Partnership between the State of Alaska and FEMA.
-The program provides communities with flood and other hazard information and tools they can use to enhance their mitigation plans and better protect their citizens.
+The program provides communities with flood and other hazard information, risk assessment tools and outreach support to increase local understanding of risk, inform community decisions regarding risk, and ultimately lead to local actions which will reduce risk.
 Increasing community resilience to natural hazards is a goal.
-Through more accurate flood maps, risk assessment tools, and outreach support, Risk MAP builds on earlier FEMA flood mapping efforts and strengthens local ability to make informed decisions about reducing risk.

 Risk MAP is a process, a continuing, collaborative partnership to help federal, state, tribal, and local community officials, business owners, private citizens and stakeholders make sound floodplain management decisions and take action to reduce risk from floods and other hazards.
 Through Risk MAP, new and innovative tools are available to help communities assess and communicate risk in their jurisdictions.
 The graphic to the left demonstrates the vision for the Risk MAP life cycle which begins with Identifying Risk, then Assessing Risk, then Communicating Risk, and finally Mitigating Risk.
 Risk MAP intends to integrate and align other FEMA mitigation and risk analysis programs, such as the Multi-Hazard Mitigation Planning and National Flood Insurance Programs (NFIP), into a into an effective, community-based strategy.

 The Alaska Mapping Business Plan: Integrating Mapping, Assessment, and Mitigation Planning comprehensively evaluates the status of Alaska’s flood maps, setting priorities for future mapping and risk assessment, and outlining a collaborative relationship with FEMA to fully execute the Risk MAP strategy for the benefit of Alaska’s communities, local governments, tribal entities, and residents.